aspuru-guzik-group/funsies/paper/paper.md

 outputs.
 It then enqueues any dependents for execution, by itself or by other workers.
 In this way, the entire computational graph is evaluated in a distributed, decentralized fashion without any scheduler or manager program.
-Errors in workflows are handled using a functional approach inspired by Rust.15 Specifically, exceptions are propagated through workflow steps, canceling dependent tasks, without interrupting valid workflow branches.
+Errors in workflows are handled using a functional approach inspired by Rust [@klabnik_rust_2019].
+Specifically, exceptions are propagated through workflow steps, canceling dependent tasks, without interrupting valid workflow branches.
 This provides both easy error tracing and a high degree of fault tolerance.

 The main distinguishing feature of `funsies` is the hash tree structure that is used to encode all operations and their inputs.
-The causal hashing approach used in `funsies` can also be found in Snakemake[@mlder_sustainable_2021] as an optional component and the (now defunct) Koji workflow system,[@maymounkov_koji_2018] as part of the Nix package manager[@dolstra_nix_2004] and in the Git version control system.[@chacon_pro_2014] In `funsies`, we replace all filesystem operations with hash addressed operations; that is all I/O operations and dependencies are tracked.
+The causal hashing approach used in `funsies` can also be found in Snakemake [@mlder_sustainable_2021] as an optional component and the (now defunct) Koji workflow system [@maymounkov_koji_2018], as part of the Nix package manager [@dolstra_nix_2004] and in the Git version control system [@chacon_pro_2014].
+In `funsies`, we replace all filesystem operations with hash addressed operations; that is all I/O operations and dependencies are tracked.